PierreSenellart/provsql/website/overview.md

 [conditioned](/docs/user/conditioning.html) on an event with the `|` operator, turning ProvSQL into a probability calculator.
-Inputs may themselves be [continuous random variables](/docs/user/continuous-distributions.html): nine continuous families (Normal, Uniform, Exponential, Erlang, Gamma / chi-squared, log-normal, Weibull, Pareto, Beta), the common discrete count distributions (Poisson, binomial, geometric, hypergeometric, negative binomial), and categorical, Gaussian-mixture, and empirical distributions built from samples or a CDF table.
+Inputs may themselves be [continuous random variables](/docs/user/continuous-distributions.html): eleven continuous families (Normal, Uniform, Exponential, Erlang, Gamma / chi-squared, log-normal, Weibull, Pareto, Beta, inverse-gamma, inverse-Gaussian), the common discrete count distributions (Poisson, binomial, geometric, hypergeometric, negative binomial), and categorical, Gaussian-mixture, and empirical distributions built from samples or a CDF table.
 Expectations,